Ardan2008/SkwnFrontendDev--1a---Ardan-Ramadhan-Putra-Hidayat-/README.md

   <img src="Mockup.png" alt="Dekoor Mockup" width="400">
 </div>

-Landing page ini menampilkan brand **Dekoor**, penyedia furnitur modern dengan fokus pada kualitas, estetika, dan kenyamanan.
-Website dirancang dengan tampilan bersih dan profesional untuk memperkenalkan produk dan nilai brand secara jelas.
+This landing page showcases the brand **Dekoor**, a modern furniture provider with a focus on quality, aesthetics, and comfort.
+The website is designed with a clean and professional look to clearly introduce the products and brand values.

 ---

-## 🌟 Fitur Utama
+## 🌟 Key Features

-- Hero section dengan CTA utama
+- Hero section with main CTA
-- Kategori produk: Living Room, Bedroom, Home Office, Dining
+- Product categories: Living Room, Bedroom, Home Office, Dining
-- Section Best Seller dan Limited Deals
+- Best Seller and Limited Deals section
-- Informasi keunggulan brand: bahan premium, garansi 5 tahun, pengalaman 20+ tahun
+- Brand benefits: premium materials, 5-year warranty, 20+ years of experience
-- Form pendaftaran member untuk diskon pembelian pertama
+- Member registration form for first-time purchase discounts
-- Footer berisi FAQ, Warranty, Care Guide, dan media sosial
+- Footer with FAQ, Warranty, Care Guide, and social media

 ---

 ## 🚀 Live Website

-Kunjungi di sini:
+Visit here:
 👉 **https://ardan2008.github.io/SkwnFrontendDev--1a---Ardan-Ramadhan-Putra-Hidayat-/**

 ---